 The first was my DIY and was sent to me by the talented Sidra over at Sidra and Co.
 You can find her Etsy shop FILLED with amazing prints, home decor and even clothing over at Sidra Art Boutique .
 She is amazing at sending you whatever you order right away and is honestly such a delight to work with!

-So, I downloaded the banner that is on her Etsy shop (CLICK HERE) and spent a therpaeutic nap time cutting the penants and stringing them together.
+So, I downloaded the ramadan banner that is on her Etsy shop (CLICK HERE) and spent a therapeutic nap time cutting the penents and stringing them together.
 It was literally the easiest DIY ever and took half an hour of my time!
-I printed the banner at my local office supply store (Staples) on card stock so it would keep its shape and not curl like regular paper does sometimes.
+I printed this ramadan banner at my local office supply store (Staples) on cardstock, so it would keep its shape and not curl like regular paper does sometimes.

 I decided to hang it in our front foyer versus our living room mantel for two important reasons.
 First – my child will rip it down before I even have the other side up.
 Second – I wanted a reminder as soon as I walked into the house.. given my whole self doubt situation that I talked about above.

 So what better place to have it than above this console that my husband and I built (read about that HERE )